 Influencing without too much friction

 Part of growing as a leader is developing your own perspective on how the world should work, and you can’t reach the Staff-plus level without that perspective.
-Having a clear sense of how things ought to work sharpens your judgement and enables you to act proactively, As you reach this next step of leadership, you increasingly have to merge your vision with those held by more senior organizational leaders.
+Having a clear sense of how things ought to work sharpens your judgment and enables you to act proactively.
+As you reach this next step of leadership, you increasingly have to merge your vision with those held by more senior organizational leaders.

-Your first approach to solving this problem might be replacing your vision with another leader’s vision, and that approach works for some, but for many it means stepping away from the perspective that facilitated their success as a proactive leader with strong judgement.
+Your first approach to solving this problem might be replacing your vision with another leader’s vision, and that approach works for some, but for many it means stepping away from the perspective that facilitated their success as a proactive leader with strong judgment.
 Instead, I recommend sharpening your awareness of the value distinctions between those that you hold and those that the organization operates under, and find a way to advocate for them without getting kicked out of the room.

 People can only change so quickly, and organizations are made of people.
-If you’re deliberate in your approach, you’ll be able to influence your organization leaders immensely over time, but you’ll only get that time if you learn to remain in tight alignment at each step along the way.
+If you’re deliberate in your approach, you’ll be able to influence your organization's leaders immensely over time, but you’ll only get that time if you learn to remain in tight alignment at each step along the way.